Emily Griffen

 Ann Rea

 Prior to joining the Loeb Center, I managed events for over 20 years—as the Education Administrator and Facility Rental Manager at The Eric Carle Museum of Picture Book Art, and as a Conference Manager at Lesley University.
-Outside of work, I enjoy practicing yoga, spending time with my family, honing my DIY skills on our 1850s farmhouse, and chasing our backyard chickens.
+Outside of work, I enjoy yoga, woodworking, sourdough baking, and being with loved ones.

 Yasmeen Reyes